uidaholib/dds-student-workflow/content/3-metadata.md

 ---

-#### Metadata Fields for Staff to Fill In
+### Metadata Fields for Staff to Fill In

 ##### relation
 - This field indicates if there are any relationships between resources.
 - An example of this would be if a collection contains material from another collection, or is similar to material in another collection.
 - This is not an often used field, and will usually be populated by the Digital Projects Manager.
-Sometimes it gets cross-referenced as Spatial Coverage, but you will be notified before-hand.

 ##### digital collection
 - This field contains the name of the digital collection to which all of the material you are working with belongs.
-- It lets patrons, researchers, and those viewing the item know where they can find more materials related to this item in case they found it by searching for a subject, or through another linked entry.
+- It lets those viewing the item know where they can find more materials related to this item in case they found it by searching for a subject, or through another linked entry.
 - This also provides a connection with the physical material and helps individuals to know where it is located.
-The collection name will usually be completed by the Digital Projects Manager.

 ##### contributing institution
 - Most of our digital collections are owned by the University of Idaho Library, but some of them originate from other institutions or individuals.
 Some digital collections are combinations of U of I Library materials and materials from other institutions.
-- Citing the contributing Institution notes attribution as well as protects UI from potential copyright issues.
+- Citing the contributing Institution notes attribution as well as protects U of I from potential copyright issues.
-- This field will always be filled in by the Digital Projects Manager unless it is specified in the collection on an individual item basis.

 ##### language
 - A three-letter abbreviation or code for the language used in the material.